 - Support with digital skills

-If you are an organisation who offers free digital support to the local community and would like your information to be added to this map, please join our free platform by completing the registration form and someone will be in touch.
+If you are an organisation who offers free digital support to the local community and would like your information to be added to this map, please join our free platform by emailing email@example.com and one of the team will be in touch.

 - To use the directory, hover your mouse over the area you want to search on the map and click the left button on your mouse.

 - Alternatively, left click in the ‘Find address or place’ search field and type in a postcode or place name then press the enter or return button.

 - Details of all local support available will appear either on the left-hand side or below the map.

 - You can find out more about the support provided by either scrolling through the list or by clicking on the icons shown on the map.